-RAMSEY COUNTY HISTORY is published semiannually and copyrighted 1976 by the Ramsey County Historical Society, 2097 W. Larpenteur, St. Paul, Minnesota 55113.
+RAMSEY COUNTY HISTORY is published semiannually and copyrighted 1975 by the Ramsey County and Saint Paul Historical Society, c/o Macalester College, 1600 Grand Avenue, St. Paul, Minnesota.
 Membership in the Society carries with it a subscription to Ramsey County History.
-Single issues sell for \$3.
+Single issues sell for \$3.00.
 Correspondence concerning contributions should be addressed to the editor.
 The Society assumes no responsibility for statements made by contributors.
 Manuscripts and other editorial material are welcomed but no payment can be made for contributions.
 All articles and other editorial material submitted will be carefully read and published, if accepted, as space permits.
+ON THE COVER: Lithograph of Emigrant Train leaving St. Paul's Union Depot - late 1800s.
+Immigrants supplied the railroads with the bulk of their work force.